JPL-IMCE/gov.nasa.jpl.imce.oml.core/README.md

 - Avoiding platform-specific files (e.g., .classpath)
 - Avoiding problems with re-generated files were the contents are syntactically different but logically equivalent

-## TODO:

-Move the uuid methods to the factory because the information pertaining to container references is not directly accessible from the contained class.

 ## To clean:

 	./gradlew clean cleanEclipse